ByteWelder/ByteWelder.com/_posts/2025-01-06-tactility-one-year-later.md

 # An operating system?
 An application platform?

 This is one of the least technical changes.
 I guess it's mostly a rebranding to call it an operating system instead of an application platform.
-Considering that there's a desktop and apps, and you can develop applications with an SDK, and you can run apps from an SD card ... and the whole thing runs on FreeRT**OS** (RTOS stands for Real-Time Operating System), I decided it is appropriate to call it an operating system.
+Considering that there's a launcher and apps, and you can develop applications with an SDK, and you can run apps from an SD card ... and the whole thing runs on FreeRT**OS** (RTOS stands for Real-Time Operating System), I decided it is appropriate to call it an operating system.

 It just sounds a bit cooler too, doesn't it? ;)